bgrins/ExpandingTextareas/README.md

 ## Browser Support

-I have checked this in Chrome, Safari, Firefox, IE7, and mobile Safari and it works in all of them.
+This has been checked in Chrome, Safari, Firefox, IE7, and mobile Safari and it works in all of them.

 ## Running Tests

 **Browser**: open `test/index.html`

-**Command line**: make sure you have installed [node.js](http://nodejs.org/), then run:
+**Command line**: make sure you have installed [node.js](http://nodejs.org/), and [grunt-cli](http://gruntjs.com/getting-started), then run:

     $ npm install

 Followed by: